InfiniBrains/Awesome-GameDev-Resources/intro/05-loops/README.md

 Optional Readings on [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number);

 Hint: Create two variables, one to store the current value and the previous value.
-Each iteration step calculate the sum of both and store and put into a temp variable.
+For each iteration step, calculate the sum of both and store and put into a temp variable.
 Copy the current into the previous and set the current with the temporary you calculated before.

+# Outcomes

+It is expected for you to be able to solve all questions before this one `1151` on beecrowd.
+Sort Beecrowd questions from the most solved to the least solved questions [here](https://www.beecrowd.com.br/judge/en/search?q=&sort=Problems.solved&direction=desc) in the link.
+If you don't, see [Troubleshooting](#troubleshooting).
+Don`t let your study pile up, this homework is just a small test, it is expected from you to do other questions on Beecrowd or any other tool such as leetcode.

+# Troubleshooting
+If you have problems here, start a [discussion](https://github.com/InfiniBrains/Introduction-to-Game-Programming-With-CPP/discussions).
+Nhis is publicly visible and not FERPA compliant.
+Use discussions in Canvas if you are enrolled in a class with me.
+Or visit the tutoring service.